 In therapy, the child will learn how to create certain sounds.

-The prognosis depends on the cause of the disorder.
-Usually, speech can be improved with speech therapy.
-Prognosis improves with early intervention.
+Outlook depends on the cause of the disorder.
+Speech can often be improved with speech therapy.
+Early treatment is likely to have better results.

 Speech disorders may lead to psychosocial problems associated with ineffective communication.